esseivaju/inventorygen/README.md

 ```

 The script will then parse the data directory recursively using ```os.walk``` looking for TIF files.
-Each directory containing at least one TIF image will be considered as a document entry in the inventory file.
+Each directory containing at least one TIF image will be considered as one or more document entries in the inventory file.
 The script will then extract the number of pages and date of the document.
 The date is used to determine which section (```default``` or ```yearconf``` interval) of the configuration file should be used for other to apply other settings.
 Logs are generated in log.inventorygen